Polynomial $\chi$-boundedness for excluding $P_5$: Preliminaries and proof overview

-This result will be proved in \cref{sec:conv}; and a careful reader would notice that it can be used to deduce the \erh{} property of $P_5$ in return, by taking $\eps=\omega(G)^{-2}$.
-Since we do not know if $(\eps,\chi)$-dense blockades can always be converted into $(\operatorname{poly}(\eps),\chi)$-dense induced subgraphs, it would be interesting to upgrade the $(\eps,\chi)$-dense blockade outcome of \cref{lem:waymid} into an $(\eps,\chi)$-dense induced subgraph outcome.
-If true, this would be a substantial strengthening of \cref{lem:rdlchi,lem:chirdl} as well as a full chromatic analogue of the polynomial R\"odl form of the \erh{} property of $P_5$ (see~\cite[Lemma 3.4]{2024p5}).
+Since it is not clear to us whether $(\eps,\chi)$-dense blockades can always be converted into $(\operatorname{poly}(\eps),\chi)$-dense induced subgraphs, the second round will use \cref{lem:waymid} to run $\chi$-density increment on these blockades instead of $\chi$-dense induced subgraphs.
+It would also be interesting to upgrade the $(\eps,\chi)$-dense blockade outcome of this lemma into an $(\eps,\chi)$-dense induced subgraph outcome.
+If true, this would substantially strengthen \cref{lem:rdlchi,lem:chirdl}, and would be a full chromatic analogue of the polynomial R\"odl property of $P_5$.
+On a side note, it is not hard to deduce the \erh{} property of $P_5$ from \cref{lem:waymid} in return, by taking $\eps=\omega(G)^{-2}$.

-The final product of the two-round $\chi$-density increment argument is the following result on high-$\chi$ complete blockades with appropriate parameters in $\chi$-dense $P_5$-free graphs, which turns the third outcome of \cref{lem:antino} into the second outcome of \cref{thm:main}.
-This will be proved in \cref{sec:2incre}.
+The final product of the two-round $\chi$-density increment argument is the following result on polynomially balanced complete blockades in $\chi$-dense $P_5$-free graphs.
+This turns the third outcome of \cref{lem:antino} into the second outcome of \cref{thm:main}, and will be proved in \cref{sec:2incre}.